mlandis/phyddle/README.md

     #-------------------------------#
     # Learning Step settings        #
     #-------------------------------#
-    'tree_size'         : 500,              # tree size class used to train network
+    'tree_width'        : 500,              # tree size class used to train network
     'num_epochs'        : 20,               # number of training intervals (epochs)
     'prop_test'         : 0.05,             # proportion of sims in test dataset
     'prop_validation'   : 0.05,             # proportion of sims in validation dataset